bunnycou/server-setup-linux/README.md

 To obtain the setup.sh on your server do:

-`curl -L https://raw.githubusercontent.com/noahcou/server-setup-linux/main/setup.sh -o serversetup ; chmod +x serversetup`
+`curl -L https://raw.githubusercontent.com/noahcou/server-setup-linux/main/setup.sh -o setupservers ; chmod +x serversetup`

 All you need is the setup.sh